Atom Probe Tomography of Organic Molecular Materials: Sub-Dalton Nanometer-Scale Quantification: Results and Discussion

 APT provides more data than just spatial position and mass, and this ancillary information can reveal more about what has been observed.
-Because of both the dynamic distribution of the electric field on the sample's surface and the stochastic nature of field evaporation events, multiple ions can evaporate during the same pulse. \cite{DeGeuser2007} This is sometimes reduced through the selection of run parameters, but these multiple hit events can enhance our interpretation of the data.
-A 2D correlation histogram of double hit events during an APT run (Figure S1) shows no evidence of molecular fragmentation during ionization of the \irppy:CBP sample, strengthening our rejection of fragmentation. \cite{Saxey2011} Furthermore, a run of as-received CBP shows this impurity comprising about \SI{5}{\percent} of the film (Figure S2 in the Supporting Information), further supporting the impurity interpretation of these peaks. \cite{Saxey2011} Given the noise floor observed in these spectra, we estimate our sensitivity to be approximately \SI{50}{ppm}.
+Because of both the dynamic distribution of the electric field on the sample's surface and the stochastic nature of field evaporation events, multiple ions can evaporate during a single pulse. \cite{DeGeuser2007} This is sometimes reduced through the selection of run parameters, but these multiple hit events can enhance our interpretation of the data.
+Two dimensional correlation histograms of double hit events during APT runs (Figures S7 \& S8 in the Supporting Information) show no evidence of molecular fragmentation during post-ionization of the \irppy:CBP sample, strengthening our rejection of significant fragmentation. \cite{Saxey2011} We note that similar results are seen for other materials, such as $\mathrm{Alq_3}$ and even SimCP2, which is one of the larger evaporable small molecules (\ie\ \SI{977}{\dalton}).

-Because the sample acts as the optic and we use an unconventional tip geometry in this implementation (see Methods section), it is critical to characterize the spatial resolution.
-To test our spatial resolution, we prepared a film of \full\ on DIP, which templates \full\ with the (111) plane parallel to the substrate and enhances crystallinity. \cite{Hinderhofer2013} The crystalline structure provides an internal measure of the spatial resolution of APT for our specimens, which has been the standard method of estimating resolution among the APT community. \cite{Gault2009a}
+Because the needle-like shape of the specimen acts as the optic and we use a much larger radius of curvature for our sample than typical APT specimens, it is critical to characterize our spatial resolution.
+To test our spatial resolution, we prepared a film of \full\ on DIP, which templates \full\ with the (111) plane parallel to the substrate and enhances crystallinity; \cite{Hinderhofer2013} an x-ray diffraction measurement of the film shows that it is textured as expected (Figure S9 in the Supporting Information).
+The crystalline structure provides an internal measure of the spatial resolution of APT for our specimens, which has been the standard method of estimating resolution among the APT community. \cite{Gault2009a}